Using the Storyvine Mobile App

 Taking a picture or filming video

 Important Note: Storyvine's app provides a simple and easy partner to help guide you through capturing the best content possible.
 Gary as we call him is the on-screen dotted line that shows you where to place either yourself or someone else when filming.
 Gary can take many forms, although most of the time you will see him as a single person outline.
 Try to keep your head within the outline to get the best results for video capture.
-Gary can take other forms, such as an arrow where he will tell you to move the camera in the direction of the arrow to capture a panned view of video.

 Important Note: Important Note: If you are filming yourself, make sure to use our friendly outline on-screen.
 This helps make sure the video is properly captured for the final copy!

 Once you've filmed a video segment or taken a picture, you review it and redo, if necessary.
 You can re-take a picture, re-film the video, and there's some quick and easy pointers on screen, so make sure to check out what you've captured before moving onto the next step.